build-trust/ockam/implementations/rust/vault/readme-nostd.md

   comments, but should be further examined.

 * the ockam_common package was dropped from the vault as a time compromise ockam_common pulls in ockam_message as a dependency w/ numerous std:: constructs for tcp/ip support.
 The items used in vault from ockam_common only seemed to be a single macro.
-The macro was copied in, and the dependency dropped
+The macro was copied in, and the dependency dropped.
+There are multiple different ways to resolve this.

 * generally dependencies were toggled into no_std configurations, because there are currently several different approaches that libraries use to configure